m-rosenbaum/m-rosenbaum/README.md

 ### About me

 I'm Michael Rosenbaum, a Masters candidate at the University of Chicago, studying [Computer Science and Public Policy](https://capp.uchicago.edu/).
-Before this, I worked for almost a decade advising nonprofits and governments on how to monitor and evaluate the effectiveness of their programs.
+Before this, I advised nonprofits and governments on how to monitor and evaluate the effectiveness of their programs.
 I focus on public benefit programs.
 Formally at Innovations for Poverty Action and the Behavioral Insights Team.

 For more information, please reach out over [email](mailto:michaelr526@gmail.com) or through [LinkedIn](https://www.linkedin.com/in/michael-rosenbaum-407523124/).